EDCD/EDDN/schemas/TEMPLATES/journalevent-README.md

    If neither key is in the source data then remove the `StarPos` section from this document and the Schema file.

+7. Do **NOT** add an 'Elisions'/'Removals' section.
+Leave the Schema as the sole reference for any data that is in the source but should not be in the final EDDN message.

 The line: